 |Paper 2||English language & Comprehension||200||200||02 hours|

-The SSC exam syllabus related information regarding the SSC CPO Exam is given below.
+The SSC exam syllabus-related information regarding the SSC CPO Exam is given below.

-SSC CPO Syllabus for Paper I covers the same topics as in SSC Syllabus for CGL examination.
+SSC CPO Syllabus for Paper I covers the same topics as in SSC Syllabus for the CGL examination.

 The SSC Exam syllabus for CPO Paper-II covers English Language & Comprehension.
 The topics that need to be focused while preparing for Paper II are as mentioned below.